misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --config-file spotify_monitor_scrobble_health.conf --monitor-mode friend_activity SPOTIFY_USER_ID
 ```

+The scrobble health alert goes out by email and webhook by default.
+Turn either channel off for one run with `--no-scrobble-health-notify` or `--no-webhook-scrobble-health-notify`, or back on with `--notify-scrobble-health` or `--webhook-scrobble-health`.

 Scrobble-specific settings have one-run options, so every comparison control can be changed without a config file:

 ```sh